Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release

+MONAI Deploy Workload Manager R1

+### (DI002) [REQ] MWM SHALL allow users to notify data arrival via shared storages

+An API MUST be provided to the data ingestion services, such as the Informatics Gateway, to notify data has arrived at the shared storage.
+E.g. a mounted NAS volume or cloud storage services.

+#### Background

+Medical imaging data are relatively large and transfering data between devices take signaficant amount of time of any given workflow.
+In order to reduce data traveling between services,

+#### Verification Strategy

+Verify that payloads can be uploaded from data ingestion services and dispatched to the data discovery service.

+#### Target Release

-MONAI Workload Manager R1
+MONAI Deploy Workload Manager R1

-### [REQ] MWM SHALL allow users to upload data and associate with one or more applications
+### (DI003) [REQ] MWM SHALL allow users to upload data and associate with one or more applications

-An API shall be provided to allow data to be uploaded and routed to one or more designated applications directly without using the data discovery service.
+An API SHALL be provided to allow data to be uploaded and routed to one or more designated applications directly without using the data discovery service.

 #### Background